pgexperts/handyrep/docs/api.rst

 that we can connect, we can write data, and that ssh and control commands are available.
 Updates the status dictionary.

+Not available in web API, see "verify_server" below.

 ::

     verify_master